-- (i) Part-time working arrangements may include: - (a) Permanent and temporary employees who wish to work part-time in an existing position; - (b) existing full-time or part-time employees applying for promotion or transfer if they are willing to work the approved hours of the position; - (c) staff recruited and appointed or employed to work in a position where the approved hours are less than full-time. - (ii) No person can be directed or placed under any duress to move from full-time to parttime hours or vice versa.

-- (iii) Part-time staff may elect to work full-time, or vice versa, at any time, subject to the appropriate work and salary budget being available for the classification and level of the position and it is convenient to the OEH. - (iv) Where an employee has requested to work part-time and it is granted, return to full-time employment before the expiry of the agreed period of part-time work is subject to availability of work and adequate period of notice. - (v) Part-time employees will not be expected to carry out all of the responsibilities of a full-time job in part-time hours. - (vi) Part-time staff with other fixed responsibilities at times when they are usually not at work, will not be subjected to pressure to be available for work outside their usual part-time hours. - (vii) Where the nature of work is such that a part time employee may be required for duty outside their usual part-time hours special arrangements to work outside of agreed part-time hours will be negotiated and contained in a written agreement on commencement of part-time work.
+- (i) Part-time working arrangements may include: - (a) ongoing and temporary employees who wish to work part-time in an existing position; - (b) existing full-time or part-time employees applying for promotion or transfer if they are willing to work the approved hours of the position; - (c) employees recruited and appointed or employed to work in a position where the approved hours are less than full-time. - (ii) No person can be directed or placed under any duress to move from full-time to part-time hours or vice versa. - (iii) Part-time employees may elect to work full-time, or vice versa, at any time, subject to the appropriate work and salary budget being available for the classification and level of the position and it is convenient to OEH. - (iv) Where an employee has requested to work part-time and it is granted, return to full-time employment before the expiry of the agreed period of part-time work is subject to availability of work and adequate period of notice. - (v) Part-time employees will not be expected to carry out all of the responsibilities of a full-time job in part-time hours. - (vi) Part-time employees with other fixed responsibilities at times when they are usually not at work, will not be subjected to pressure to be available for work outside their usual part-time hours. - (vii) Where the nature of work is such that a part time employee may be required for duty outside their usual part-time hours special arrangements to work outside of agreed part-time hours will be negotiated and contained in a written agreement on commencement of part-time work.

-27. JOB SHARING
+25. JOB SHARING

-- (i) The parties to this Agreement confirm a commitment to providing flexible work conditions through job sharing. - (ii) The OEH will support officers sharing a position provided that: - (a) the arrangement is fair and equitable to the officers involved; - (b) the officers involved in the job sharing arrangement agree to the arrangement; - (c) the arrangement can be on a permanent or temporary basis; - (d) the arrangement is in the best interests of the smooth functioning of the OEH, ensuring that customer/client service is maintained. - (iii) The days each officer shall work should be consecutive, and negotiated and agreed to by all parties involved before commencement of employment. - (v) Some examples are: 2 days one week and 3 days the next week; Thursday to Wednesday worked on alternate weeks; Monday, Tuesday, alternate Wednesday and alternate Wednesday, Thursday, Friday. - (vi) The officers involved in the job share arrangement should maintain close contact to ensure continuity of work completed by them. - (vii) The supervisor will be responsible to ensure both officers are treated equitably.
+- (i) The parties to this Agreement confirm a commitment to providing flexible work conditions through job sharing. - (ii) OEH will support employees sharing a role provided that: - (a) the arrangement is fair and equitable to the employees involved; - (b) the employees involved in the job sharing arrangement agree to the arrangement; - (c) the arrangement can be on an ongoing or temporary basis; - (d) the arrangement is in the best interests of the smooth functioning of OEH, ensuring that customer/client service is maintained. - (iii) The days each employee shall work should be consecutive, and negotiated and agreed to by all parties involved before commencement of employment. - (v) Some examples are: two (2) days one week and three (3) days the next week; Thursday to Wednesday worked on alternate weeks; Monday, Tuesday, alternate Wednesday and alternate Wednesday, Thursday, Friday. - (vi) The employees involved in the job share arrangement should maintain close contact to ensure continuity of work completed by them. - (vii) The Manager, Flight Operations will be responsible to ensure both employees are treated equitably.
 This includes workload distribution, access to information and access to training and development opportunities.

-28. OVERTIME
+26. OVERTIME

-(i) Overtime is only to be worked with the approval of management.
-A staff member may refuse to work overtime in circumstances where the working of such overtime would result in the staff member working unreasonable hours.
-In determining what is unreasonable, the following factors shall be taken into account:

-(1) The staff member's prior commitments outside the workplace, particularly the staff member's family and carer responsibilities, community obligations or study arrangements, thereafter

-(ii) Overtime is paid at rate of:
+- (i) Overtime is only to be worked with the approval of management.
+An employee may refuse to work overtime in circumstances where the working of such overtime would result in the employee working unreasonable hours.
+In determining what is unreasonable, the following factors shall be taken into account: - (a) the employee's prior commitments outside the workplace, particularly the employee's family and carer responsibilities, community obligations or study arrangements, - (ii) Overtime is paid at rate of:

-Monday - Saturday - time and one half for first 2 hours and double time day up to 8 hours, then at the rate of double time and one half provided such additional time does not accrue towards a flex day off.
+Monday - Saturday time and one half for first two (2) hours and double time thereafter eight (8) hours, then at the rate of double time and one half provided such additional time does not accrue towards a flex day off.

-Sunday - double time
+Sunday double time